jprchlik/find_contaminated_darks/README.md

 This step runs in parallel, which requires that you add par_commands to your IDL start up via the enviromental variable IDL_PATH in .cshrc or your .idl_startup file.
 Next, download the temperature files for the day darks are observed plus +/- 1 day and format the output temperature file for IDL.
 The last step in the dark pedestal pipeline creates plots to compare the observed to the modeled dark pedestal trend.
-~~(Bonus the hot_pixel_plot_wrapper is included at the end of the script and based on my directory structure.
+The hot_pixel_plot_wrapper is included at the end of the script.
-I should just integrate into the main code because it solves a similar problem).~~

 After the pedestal analysis finishes,